qtproject/qt-apps-neptune3-ui/README.md

     $ qmake INSTALL_PREFIX=/path/to/install/folder && make && make install

-This will install all qml files and plugins into the triton subfolder of '/path/to/install/folder'.
-If INSTALL_PREFIX is not defined, then this will build all triton-ui plugins and installs the complete triton-ui to /opt/triton folder.
+This will install all qml files and plugins into the neptune subfolder of '/path/to/install/folder'.
+If INSTALL_PREFIX is not defined, then this will build all neptune3-ui plugins and installs the complete neptune3-ui to /opt/neptune3 folder.

 The installation part is optional.